rust-lang/rfcs/text/3621-derive-smart-pointer.md

 [pre-RFC][pre-rfc].)

 One example of a restriction that we could lift is the restriction that there is only one non-zero-sized field.
+This would allow smart pointers to use custom allocators.
+(Today, types like `Box` and `Rc` only work with trait objects when using the default zero-sized allocator.)

-This could allow implementations of `Rc` and `Arc` that store the value and refcount in two different allocations, like how the C++ `shared_ptr` works.
+This could also allow implementations of `Rc` and `Arc` that store the value and refcount in two different allocations, like how the C++ `shared_ptr` works.
 ```rust
 #[derive(SmartPointer)]
 pub struct Rc<T: ?Sized> {